2.1.Base Revision Of Logic Gates.

 inverting of the output.
 It is equivalent to feeding the output through a NOT gate.

-AND) gate symbol shown on the right is the same
+For example the NAND (Not AND) gate symbol shown on the right is the same

 as an AND gate symbol but with the addition of an inverting circle on the output.